Tiyomu/Tiyomu/README.md

   <h3>My GitHub Projects</h3>

   <ul>
-    <li><a href="#">Project Name 1</a>: A SaaS application for streamlining project management processes by integrating task tracking, collaboration tools, and analytics.</li>
+    <li><a href="#">A/B Testing Management 1</a>: A SaaS application for streamlining A/B Testing projects including change recomendations, automatic data capturing and result interpretation.</li>
-    <li><a href="#">Project Name 2</a>: An AI-powered video editing platform that leverages computer vision and deep learning algorithms to automate video editing tasks and enhance post-production workflows.</li>
+    <li><a href="#">Google Earth Video secondary export</a>: An AI-powered video editing platform that leverages computer vision and deep learning algorithms to automate video editing tasks and enhance post-production workflows for animated map tracking stories.</li>
-    <li><a href="#">Project Name 3</a>: A web-based application that utilizes natural language processing (NLP) to automate customer support and enhance the user experience through intelligent chatbots.</li>
+    <li><a href="#">Real Time voice translation API</a>: A backend API that can be called to translate voice inputs to other Indian languages and return an Output as voice again</li>
   </ul>

   <h3>Let's Connect</h3>